Let’s say you’re using free Gmail accounts for business email communication. Your email addresses may resemble one or more of these:

 1. Email Account Ownership

 Your company owns all employee email accounts.
 Your employees don’t own them.
-What if someone were to leave your company to work for a competitor or to start a competing company, but they personally own the email address that your customers use to contact them?
+What if someone were to leave your company to work for a competitor or to start a competing company, but they own the email address your customers use to contact them?

-Within Google Workspacee administration, if someone leaves the company, you can immediately change that person’s password and forward any emails sent to their address to someone else.
+Within Google Workspace administration, if someone leaves the company, you can immediately change that person’s password and forward any emails sent to their address to someone else.
 You can also access all of that person’s email history.

 2. File Ownership

-With Google Workspace, all Google Docs, Slides and Sheets created by employees are owned by the company.
+With Google Workspace, all Google Docs, Slides, and Sheets created by employees are owned by the company.

 3. Document Sharing